Passive management: Implementation methods

-Full replication in index investing means that manager holds all securities represented by the index in weights that closely match the index weights.
-Full replication is easy to comprehend and explain to investors, and mechanically tracks the index performance.
-However, full replication requires that all the index components have sufficient investment capacity and liquidity, and that the assets under investment management is large enough to make investments in all components of the index.
+Full replication in index investing means that the manager holds all securities represented by the index in weights that closely match the index weights.
+Full replication is easy to comprehend and explain to investors and mechanically tracks the index performance.
+However, full replication requires that all the index components have sufficient investment capacity and liquidity and that the assets under investment management is large enough to make investments in all components of the index.
+For very broad or less liquid indices, fund managers may instead use sampling techniques to reduce trading costs while maintaining a close approximation of index performance.

-Stratified sampling in index investing means that managers hold sub-sets of securities sampled from distinct sub-groups, or strata, of stocks in the index.
+Stratified sampling in index investing means that managers hold sub-sets of securities sampled from distinct su-groups, or strata, of stocks in the index.
 The various strata imposed on the index should be mutually exclusive, exhaustive (sum to make up the whole index), and reflective of the characteristics and performance of the entire index.
 Common stratification techniques include industrial sector membership (such as sector membership defined by Global Industry Classification Standard (GICS)), equity style characteristics, and country affiliation.
 Sampling within each strata could be based on minimum market-cap criteria, or other criteria that mimics the weighting scheme of the index.

 Optimization sampling in index investing means that managers hold a sub-set of securities generated from an optimization process that minimizes the index tracking error of a portfolio subject to constraints.
 These sub-sets of securities do not have to adhere to common stock sub-groups.
 Common constraints include the number of securities, market-cap limits, stock liquidity, and stock lot size.